MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/notes.md

 });
 ```

-### Vault doesn't release to the user, when withdrawing, the pricipal+yield accrued, the user only gets their principal, while the yield ir reinvested in the vault because of the divestThenInvest() modifier => there is no way to withdraw everything if the user wants to? => user can use redeem to burn all shares
+### This is not a vulnerability, it's intended behaviour, redeem() can withdraw entire balance, while withdraw() can do a specific amount of asset <=> Vault doesn't release to the user, when withdrawing, the pricipal+yield accrued, the user only gets their principal, while the yield ir reinvested in the vault because of the divestThenInvest() modifier => there is no way to withdraw everything if the user wants to? => user can use redeem to burn all shares

 How Live ERC-4626 Vaults Work in Practice